 In Zombie Bite #2 we looked at how you can create a ring of protection around your business, minimising the risk of Zombie Businesses harming your business and livelihood.

-In the cult classic Zombieland, Columbus has 33 rules for surviving the apocalypse.
+So for Zombie Bites 3, we have looked to the cult classic Zombieland.
+In the film, the character Columbus has 33 rules for surviving the apocalypse.
 We’ve asked members of thesolvers.com.au, Insolve and Patrick Coghlan of CreditorWatch for the ‘rules’ that relate to business in the age of the Zombie.
 So, in no particular order:

 Rule #2 – The Double Tap – Never assume a dead zombie can’t hurt you.